syncweek-react-aad/react-aad/CONTRIBUTING.md

 You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/[organization-name]/[repository-name]/issues/new].

+### <a name="development"></a> Developing the Module
+If you want to test a change you added to the module, start the sample app with `npm run start-dev`.
+This will build the module and start the sample app without running the linter.

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines: